Image

 Parks and Public Realm

-At Quayside, Waterfront Toronto will again design and deliver groundbreaking public spaces to activate the waterfront, meet the needs of residents and establish Quayside as a destination, including:
+At Quayside, Waterfront Toronto is delivering groundbreaking public spaces to activate the waterfront, meet the needs of residents and establish Quayside as a destination, including:

 • Water’s Edge Promenade: The Water’s Edge Promenade, featuring the signature granite mosaic with a double row of trees, provides a continuous public space along the lakefront.
 Nearly 4.3 kilometers of promenade have already been completed and soon will be extended into Quayside.